bethanycayeradcliff/bethany/incarceration-exhibit.md

 ## A note on this exhibit:

-I chose the theme of issues of incarceration, especially revolving around wrongful imprisonment.
+I chose the theme of issues of incarceration, especially revolving around wrongful imprisonment in the southern United States.
 It was somewhat of a challenge to find digitized materials related to these topics.
 I initially endeavoured to use only materials related to Texas itself, but broadened that to include materials in the southern United States.
 These materials span in time from the 1860s to the civil rights era, to modern day, in order to show that these are not isolated issues related to a particular time.

+The items below are from the Harry Ransom Center at the Univeristy of Texas at Austin, Sam Houston State University, the Texas After Violence Project, which is part of the University of Texas at Austin Libraries, and Steven F. Austin State University.
-I have included materials related to wrongful and forced imprisonment, the affect of imprisonment and the death penalty, the history of policing and arrest, as well as the history of the penitientiary systems in Texas.
-This exhibit is quite limited in nature, but seeks to create a jumping-off point for those interested in exploring the complex and problematic effects surrounding incarceration.
+I have included materials such as the Texas After Violence oral histories to look think about wrongful imprisonment and the affect of imprisonment and the death penalty on survivors.
+The newspaper clipping from Stephen F. Austin's Fugitive Slave Project puts beckons a critical focus on the racist history of policing and arrest.
+The audio recording on "criminal syndicalism" from the Harry Ransom Center looks the creation of false crimes and the wrongful arrest of black Americans.
+The stereoscope image of the Texas State Penitentiary from Sam Houston State creates space to think about the history and infrastructure of incarceration, as well as the spectacle and interest in prisons due to the fact that stereoscopes presented an entertainment value.
+This exhibit is limited in nature, but seeks to create a jumping-off point for those interested in exploring the complex and problematic effects surrounding incarceration, that have existed for many years and persist today.

 ## Items in the exhibit